 Student Outcomes

-View the student outcomes for the past two years of graduates of the Department of Physical Therapy at NYMC.
+Student outcomes of graduates of the Doctor of Physical Therapy Program at NYMC are available on the D.P.T.
+Student Outcomes page.
 This data is presented in accordance with a policy stipulated by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 Ready to Apply?
 Application Requirements